kevinbtalbert/CML_AMP_NeMo-Guardrails-Chatbot/README.md

 # Contextual Chatbot with Guardrails
 ## Cloudera Community AMPs

-This Applied Machine Learning Prototype (AMP) builds a similarity-search based chatbot built using **Langchain, OpenAI embeddings, Pinecone Vector DB and NeMo-Guardrails** This chatbot is designed to showcase how organizations can leverage AI safely and responsibly by implementing guardrails.
+This Applied Machine Learning Prototype (AMP) builds a similarity-search based chatbot built using **Langchain, OpenAI embeddings, Pinecone Vector DB, and NeMo-Guardrails**.
+This chatbot is designed to showcase how organizations can leverage AI safely and responsibly by implementing guardrails.

 ![](/assets/demo.png)